 Other activities include camping, boat riding, bird watching, and camel riding.

 The Great Rift Valley Viewpoint offers a breathtaking view of the Great Rift Valley together with antique curio shops.
 Who wouldn’t want to enjoy their day breathing some fresh air while enjoying a spectacular view?

 For the art lovers looking for contemporary and modern artwork which includes sculptures and paintings, visit the Banana Hill Gallery or the Redhill Art Gallery.

 If you’re a tea lover who is looking for something out of the ordinary, take a tour at the farm to learn about the history of tea and coffee farming in the area.
 During the tour, look out for monkeys that wander around the gardens.
 There is also a variety of flowers and birds to enjoy looking at.

-Learn more about Nairobi by reading our Neighbourhood Guides.
+Learn more about Nairobi by reading the Thika Road Neighbourhood Guide.